 1) To stem the increasing case of identity fraud in the banking industry.

 2) To the number of accounts an individual operate among others

 Since the commencement of the BVN enrolment, close to 50 million Nigerian bank customers have been enrolled.
 The number continues to grow as more people are banked.

 Your BVN is the key to your banking accounts.
 If you operate five or more bank accounts, once your BVN is carelessly given out to a dubious fellow, all your accounts are at risk.

 Someone who claimed to be a banker stated that there may not be any risk involved in disclosing your BVN, saying it does not pose any threat to the funds in your bank account

 But we disagree with that submission.
 Because some bank officials in Nigeria have in the past compromised the information of their customers.
 They do this in connivance with 419 for them to get a certain percentage of the act.

-Step 1: The fraudster establish a good rapport with baking officials
+Step 1: The fraudster establishes a good rapport with banking officials

 Step 3: He uses the details he has to obtain your financial details from his accomplice within the bank